takachaa/Users/README.md

 ## Yii PHP Framework extension for registration and login .

-This extension was inspired by the yii-user module and It provides a registration and login form that requires users to enter email and password. if you need an email and password to login form, you can use it.
+This extension is inspired by the yii-user module and It provides a registration and login form that requires users to enter email and password. if you need an email and password to login form, you can use it.

 ## Features
 	•	Login from Email